 We re-used Leukemic Hi-C libraries created in These libraries were sequenced for cases of primary human B-acute lymphoblastic leukemia (B-ALL or ALL), the MHH-CALL-4 B-ALL cell line (CALL4), and the follicular lymphoma cell-line (RL).
 As in , We used normal B-cell line (GM068990) from for our comparisons.
 We created contact maps of resolution 500kb and normalized it using the iced package in python developed by .
 We also performed and extra normalization by performing network deconvolution in order to remove the effect of indirect interactions.

+What is Hi-C contact map?
+A separate section should be included.(e.g. the first subsection of Methods in https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-018-4546-8 …

 Thresholding contact maps